BondBrigade5586/OreganoLives2023/README.md

 ---- Changelog ----

+7/14/23 Pneumatic Cooling System (Stage 4)
+  - Added buttons to control compressor and solenoid status in case of emergency or failure
+  - Automatic system to control cooling completed, needs testing
+  - Added functionality to stop the compressor from running while the FMS is connected

 7/13/23 Pneumatic Cooling System (Stage 3)
   - Confirmed success of the complete cooling system (works as intended, functionality wise)